AAFC-BICoE/object-store-harvestor/doc/design.md

 # Packages of object-store-harvester
   - Orchestrater (Invokes File walker and http client) (Phase 1)
   - File walker (recursively traverse directories and find media files, connect to DB via DB client and store them in Local DB and mark them as 'new') (Phase 1)
-  - http client (Connect to DB via DB client try to upload a file to API and mark the file (success or fail)) (Phase 1)
+  - http client (Connect to DB via DB client try to upload a file to API and mark the file ('success' or 'fail')) (Phase 1)
   - DB client (provides connectivity to DB) (Phase 1)
   - Local DB (persistence storage) (Phase 1)
   - KeyCloak (OAuth 2 adapter for http client) (Phase 1)